 Academic based institutional aid is awarded at the time of admission to RMU and will not be re-evaluated for future academic years due to increased academic performance or changes to annual tuition charges.
-The award will be renewed for a maximum of 4 years (eight semesters) as long as the student is enrolled full time and is maintaining Satisfactory Academic Progress.
+The award will be renewed for a maximum of 4 years (eight semesters) as long as the student is enrolled full time per term and is maintaining Satisfactory Academic Progress.
 Institutional scholarship funds are not applicable during the summer semester, unless enrolled in an eligible program.
 Certain other types of institutional aid will be re-evaluated each year and adjustments made due to changes in family income and/or housing status.
 Please note that institutionally funded aid cannot exceed your direct costs.
 Students enrolled in a fully online program do not qualify for institutional aid.
 If a student has institutional funds and switches to an online program, the award will be removed.
-For students who are enrolled in our integrated program, click here for additional information concerning your institutional aid.
+For students who are enrolled in our 4+1 accelerated bachelor to master's degree program, click here for additional information concerning your institutional aid.

-Pennsylvania State Grant Academic Progress Policy (PHEAA)
+Pennsylvania State Grant Academic Progress Policy

 A tuition adjustment policy has been established for those students who process a withdrawal from the University.
 Adjustments are for tuition charges only; deposits and fees are not adjusted or refunded.
 All financial aid recipients receiving Title IV federal financial aid will be subject to the Title IV Refund Calculation.
 Click here to view the policy.